 Each state has its own rules and regulations surrounding registered agents.
 For the most part, these laws are fairly similar, but it’s always worth taking a look to see what South Dakota requires.

-In South Dakota, we’ll need to take a look at The South Dakota Model Registered Agents Act, which says:
+In South Dakota, we’ll need to take a look at the South Dakota Model Registered Agents Act, which says:

 As you’ve probably noticed, the registered agent services we’ve listed here serve businesses across the country.
 But if you Google “South Dakota Registered Agent,” you’ll probably see results for local services, too.
 These can be local entrepreneurs with a knack for clerical tasks, offices dedicated to serving businesses in their counties, or statewide companies.

-That said, national businesses like Northwest Registered Agent and ZenBusiness give you streamlined solutions.
+That said, national businesses like ZenBusiness give you streamlined solutions.
 Let’s say you’re using a local South Dakota-only registered agent service, but it’s time to add locations in North Dakota.
 You could search for an additional agent that services North Dakota businesses.
 But that’s going to require a lot of additional paperwork, including new receipts, new automatic payments, more emails…you get the idea.
 But if you’re using a national service, you can cut down the “new” paperwork and focus on what really matters: growing your business.

 Ultimately, the choice is up to you, and there’s no “wrong” answer.
 The most important thing is that you appoint one so you can run a compliant South Dakota business.

 The role of a South Dakota registered agent is critical to your company’s compliance and legal standing.
-This position requires dealing with seemingly simple tasks, yet if they’re handled incorrectly, they could cost you a considerable amount of money in fines, and could even potentially see the state dissolve your business.
+This position requires dealing with seemingly simple tasks, yet if they’re handled incorrectly, they could cost you a considerable amount of money in fines and could even potentially see the state dissolve your business.

 While you can always change your registered agent down the line, we think it’s essential to pick the right registered agent for your business starting at the formation phase.
 You should also keep an eye on your compliance standing to ensure nothing goes awry along the way.

-South Dakota is a bit unique because it maintains a system of commercial and noncommercial registered agents.
-But let’s be clear: both commercial and noncommercial agents accomplish the exact same thing.
+South Dakota is a bit unusual because it maintains a system of commercial and noncommercial registered agents.
+But let’s be clear: commercial and noncommercial agents accomplish the exact same thing.
 A commercial registered agent simply registers with the Secretary of State to be included on the state database of agents (usually because they offer it as a business service).
 Noncommercial agents are appointed on a private basis.